ShanfuLin/itemcatalogproject/README.md

   ** Running on http://0.0.0.0:5000/
   ** Restarting with reloader

 To view the application, open any of your browser and enter "http://0.0.0.0:5000/" in the URL field.
 Voila!
 You have successfully launched the application and are now ready to explore its features.
+One important thing to take note of.
+In order for one to view how the application consider logged in users' authorization status, the following code will need to be run.
+By default, all new signed in members will not have superuser rights.
+The granting of superuser rights will have to be carried out in the backend by someone with access to the modification of the database.

+### a = session.query(User).filter_by(email=###emailaddress used by the user to log on the application###).one()
+### a.superuser = "Yes"
+### session.add(a)
+### session.commit()

 License/usage restriction

 This is a public domain work and there is no license/usage restriction on it.
 Please feel free to use/modify the codes in anyway to suit your own needs.
 If you have more questions pertaining to this application, drop an email to Shanfu87@yahoo.com and I will be happy to assist you.